Xabaril/AspNetCore.Diagnostics.HealthChecks/src/HealthChecks.InfluxDB/README.md

 ### Basic

-This will create a new `InfluxDBClient` and reuse on every request to get the health check result.
+This will create a new `InfluxDBClient` and reuse it on every request to get the health check result.
 Use the extension method where you provide the `Uri` to connect with.

 ```cs